pt-heavyfictkin/pt-heavyfictkin/README.md

 ✧ Please suggest just one character, either for yourself or someone else !

-✧ I seem to be confusing some fandoms, please indicate where the character is from in parentheses !!
+✧ I seem to be confusing some fandoms, please indicate where the character is from in parentheses !!  ｡⁠*ﾟ ⁠ノ

 ---> " hi I nominate myself/someone git-...... (character name) from (.....) " // similar to this !!

 ✧ I don't add problematic people !
 If I added it, lemme know why so I can delete they once I find out ! ｡⁠*ﾟ⁠ノ

+✧ If I haven't added you, it means the character is already taken; otherwise, I read all the messages over and over again !!!!  ｡⁠*ﾟ ⁠ノ

 ✧If you are nominating someone else or yourself please write it on my strawpage Don't forget your Github !!!